userfrosting/upgrade/README.md

 ### Step 3

-Edit UserFrosting `app/sprinkles.json` and add the following to the `require` list : `"userfrosting/migrate": "~4.1.0"`.
-Also add `migrate` to the `base` list.
+Edit UserFrosting `app/sprinkles.json` and add the following to the `require` list : `"userfrosting/upgrade": "~4.1.0"`.
+Also add `upgrade` to the `base` list.
 For example:

 ```
 {
     "require": {
-        "userfrosting/migrate": "~4.1.0"
+        "userfrosting/upgrade": "~4.1.0"
     },
     "base": [
         "core",
         "account",
         "admin",
-        "migrate"
+        "upgrade"
     ]
 }
 ```